About

 Learn more about the 4Es of safety here.

-The NJ 2025 SHSP establishes statewide goals, objectives, performance measures and emphasis areas to guide safety programs and investments.
+The NJ 2025 SHSP establishes statewide goals, emphasis areas, strategies, and actions to guide safety programs and investments.
 The NJ 2025 SHSP is developed in consultation with federal, state, local and private safety stakeholders.
 You can learn more about the NJ 2025 SHSP and other FHWA Highway Safety programs in “Building Links to Improve Safety: How Safety and Transportation Planning Practitioners Work Together.”

 Highway safety improvement projects funded with Highway Safety Improvement Program (HSIP) funds are required to be consistent with New Jersey's SHSP.
 The projects should logically flow from identified SHSP emphasis areas and strategies.